Rapid genetic screening with high quality factor metasurfaces: Rapid and specific gene fragment detection

-Real-time measurement of resonators shows rapid target binding responses for a 100 nM solution of nCoV.E complementary targets measured across six representative resonators (Fig. 4c).
-Changes in the resonant wavelength greater than the measurement noise are detected within seconds and the binding signal plateaus within 5 minutes of sample introduction.
-The signal response shows excellent agreement with the Langmuir adsorption model (dashed line Fig. 4c) with an observed hybridization rate constant of 7x10$^{-3}$ s$^{-1}$, comparable to other hybridization capture assays\cite{Xu2017-mt,Gao2006-if}.
-These fast binding kinetics highlight a key advantage of chip-based approaches over conventional detection techniques that require time-intensive sequence amplification cycles.
+Efficient free-space scattering from our metasurface resonators enables real-time measurements of target binding.
+In Fig. 5a we show the time dependent measurement of 10 resonators with spectra acquired at 5 second intervals for concentrations of 1 $\mu$M, 1nM, 1pM, and 1fM.
+For all concentrations, we observe resonant wavelength shifts within seconds of target injection.
+For 1$\mu$M, 1nM, and 1pM binding curves we see signal saturation within 10 minutes as the DNA hybridization process reaches dynamic equilibrium.
+The signal response shows excellent agreement with the Langmuir adsorption model (dashed line Fig. 5a) where the observed hybridization rate constants of 10$^{-3}$ to 10$^{-2}$ s$^{-1}$ are comparable to other hybridization capture assays\cite{Xu2017-mt,Gao2006-if,vanjur2020}.
+These fast binding kinetics highlight a key advantage of chip-based approaches over conventional detection techniques that require time-intensive ($\sim$2-8 hours) molecular amplification cycles.